Davide9710/dmdkosmos/README.md

 # JJE Bank

 ## About
-JJE Bank is a banking system between different databases.
+DMD Kosmos is a banking system between different databases.
 - Assume a scenario where Bank M, which uses MySQL, and Bank P, which uses PostgreSQL, merge.
 - Both databases are used without modification.
 - However, it behaves as a single system.